open-source-tabletop/fracture/fracture.md

 # Fracture

+In the wake of the cataclysmic event known as the Fracture, the boundaries between dimensions have begun to break down, revealing a multiverse teeming with untold potential and peril.
+In this shifting tapestry of realities, powerful factions are thrown into a battle for survival and supremacy, each harnessing the boundless energy of fractured dimensions to forge their destiny.

+Fracture is a sci-fi wargame in an open-ended setting, players have the freedom to create their own unique faction from several core types, using any miniatures they want.
+Customize your forces, adapt your strategy, and tell your own stories.

 ## Playing Fracture

 Fracture is best played on a battlefield around 3ft by 4ft and is designed for 28mm scale, individually based miniatures.
 Most games will feature several squads of models and larger games may include vehicles.